Pretzels14/weather-insight-dashboard/README.md

 ✅ Linked static CSS for styling
 ✅ Verified Flask server runs locally

+Still need to update files such as CSS and index.html even though I marked them as completed (marked as completed for purposes of tracking my work log, still going to work on them Thursday/Friday)

 ## Next Steps (Week 2)
 - Connect OpenWeather API
 - Build `/weather` route